-Topes de Collantes is a nature reserve park established in the south-eastern ranges of Escambray Mountains, protecting and showcasing caves, rivers, waterfalls, and canyons.
-The Valley de los Ingenios is developed at the south-eastern foot of the mountains, and is a UNESCO World Heritage Site.
+Topes de Collantes is a nature reserve park established in the south-eastern ranges of the Escambray Mountains, protecting and showcasing caves, rivers, waterfalls, and canyons.
+The Valley de Los Ingenios is developed at the south-eastern foot of the mountains and is a UNESCO World Heritage Site.

 The mountains were the theatre of the Escambray Rebellion in 1959–1965.
 It was also a planned refuge during the Bay of Pigs Invasion, however, it was never used as such.

 We can tailor-make your holiday to include a visit to the Escambray Mountains – So call the Cuba experts free on 0800 270 7644.